Hypothermia Treatment Clinic in Plymouth, and Bloomfield Hills, MI

 Hypothermia is a medical condition that occurs when your body loses heat faster than it produces it.
 A person is said to be hypothermic if their core body temperature reaches below 95 F (an average, healthy temperature is 98.6 F).

-Hypothermia can be caused by a number of things, including:
+Hypothermia can be caused by several things, including:

 • Prolonged exposure to cold weather or cold water.